harquail/nook_foldlings_thesis/markdown_chapters/60_Conclusions.md

 ##Feature Intersections

 Feature intersections are only partially implemented, and do not always succeed.
-To fully-implement feature intersections, we would need to refactor our FoldFeature class to add feature intersections a primary component.
-This would replace the current method of intersecting features with folds — _splitFoldByOcclusion_ — and would allow for more generalizable intersections between features.
+To fully-implement feature intersections, we would need to refactor our FoldFeature class to add feature intersections as a primary component.
+This would replace the current method of intersecting features with folds — $splitFoldByOcclusion$ — and would allow for more generalizable intersections between features.

 ##Concurrency

 A key limitation of Foldlings is that all functions currently run on a single thread.
 As a consequence, the user is sometimes blocked by operations that could be performed in the background.
-For example, when completing a feature, out app ignores touch input until the feature is added to the sketch and planes are calculated.
+For example, when completing a feature, our app ignores touch input until the feature is added to the sketch and planes are calculated.
 This can cause a slight but noticeable delay between actions.
 Restructuring our algorithms to perform computationally-heavy operations in the background would reduce lag between actions, allowing users to design more quickly and fluidly.